Series 5 — Episode 5

 Continuity and trivia

-The sculpture appears in the first six episodes on this season, turning up for the last time in The Winged Avenger (there are no scenes in Emma’s flat in The Living Dead, and she’s redecorating it in The Hidden Tiger).
+The sculpture appears in the first six episodes on this season, turning up for the last time in The Winged Avenger (there are no scenes in Emma’s flat in The Living Dead, and she’s redecorating it in The Hidden Tiger, after which all the furniture has changed).

-4. 9:50 — back-projection studio shot of Steed & Emma arriving outside Pearson’s flat, there’s a thread caught in the camera at top right.
+- 10:14 — In the matted projection studio shot of Steed & Emma arriving outside Pearson’s flat, there’s a thread caught in the camera at top right and the picture is washed out.

 Emma casually parks her car But where is it now?
 Now it’s back!

-19. 43:34(43:17) - There’s colour shift in a driving scene because of the backdrop projection - making Mrs. Peel’s blue catsuit a deep green and muting Steed’s tie.
+- 45:22 — There’s a yellow colour shift in a driving scene because of the backdrop projection — making Mrs. Peel’s blue catsuit a deep green and muting Steed’s tie.

 A note on the timecodes